Kexueyi/dApp_p2p_energy_trading/README.md

 - a user interface that allows users to interact with the smart contracts and view their energy trading history.

 ## Video
+Click on the image below to watch a video demonstration of the dApp:
 [![DApp for P2P Energy Trading (Double Auction) | Using Flutter, dart, private PoA Geth Network](https://img.youtube.com/vi/kg1vx3i1410/0.jpg)](https://youtu.be/kg1vx3i1410)

 ## Installation